-Don’t take requests personally
+2. Don’t take requests personally

 Receiving a scathing change request can often be disheartening.
 If somebody finds a flaw in something you love, it’s only natural for you to have difficulty processing that piece of constructive criticism.
-Therefore, you should make every effort to avoid taking change requests personally.
+But you should make every effort to avoid taking change requests personally.

 Before going through change requests, remind yourself that everyone wants the project to be the best it can be.
 Also, remember that people have different communication styles.
 If a piece of feedback sounds harsh, it’s rare for there to be any ill intent behind it.

-Follow up on any doubts
+3. Follow up on any doubts